 Supervised: This is a type of learning where by both inputs and outputs are known.
 For example, in supervised learning for image recognition a computer might be fed a series of pictures with labels, such as cars, vans and trucks.
-After feeding the computer with so many images, it should be able to classify an unlabelled image as a car, van or truck.
+After feeding the computer with so many images, it should be able to classify an unlabeled image as a car, van or truck.

-It is called supervised learning because the process of an algorithm learning from the training dataset is like a teacher supervising the learning of a student.
+It is called supervised learning because the process of an algorithm learning from the training data set is like a teacher supervising the learning of a student.

 Supervised learning is used for both classification and regression problems